 Mensio, Martino,Alani, Harith and Willis, Alistair(2020).
 Towards a Cross-article Narrative Comparison of News.
 In: Proceedings of the Text2Story’20 Workshop (Campos, Ricardo; Jorge, Alípio; Jatowt, Adam and Bhatia, Sumit eds.), CEUR WS.

 Mensio, Martino and Alani, Harith(2019).
 MisinfoMe: Who’s Interacting with Misinformation?
 In: 18th International Semantic Web Conference (ISWC 2019): Posters & Demonstrations, Industry and Outrageous Ideas Tracks, 26-30 Oct 2019, Auckland, New Zeeland, CEUR WS.

 Mensio, Martino and Alani, Harith(2019).
 News Source Credibility in the Eyes of Different Assessors.
-In: Conference for Truth and Trust Online, 4-5 Oct 2019, London, UK, (In Press).
+In: Proceedings of the Conference for Truth and Trust Online 2019.